€150 Find Cheap Flights from Vancouver to Ireland

 The average price of all round-trip flights from Vancouver Intl Airport to Ireland clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Vancouver to Ireland, look for departures on Mondays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Ireland, Friday is the cheapest day to fly and Thursday is the most expensive.
+If you are looking for a flight deal from Vancouver to Ireland, look for departures on Thursdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Ireland, Wednesday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Vancouver Intl Airport to Ireland?